PaddlePaddle/PaddleDetection/README_en.md

 ## <img title="" src="https://user-images.githubusercontent.com/48054808/157795569-9fc77c85-732f-4870-9be0-99a7fe2cff27.png" alt="" width="20"> Introduction

-PaddleDetection is an end-to-end object detection development kit based on PaddlePaddle, which implements varied mainstream object detection, instance segmentation, tracking and keypoint detection algorithms in modular designwhich with configurable modules such as network components, data augmentations and losses, and release many kinds SOTA industry practice models, integrates abilities of model compression and cross-platform high-performance deployment, aims to help developers in the whole end-to-end development in a faster and better way.
+PaddleDetection is an end-to-end object detection development kit based on PaddlePaddle, which implements varied mainstream object detection, instance segmentation, tracking and keypoint detection algorithms in modular design with configurable modules such as network components, data augmentations and losses.
+It releases many kinds SOTA industry practice models and integrates abilities of model compression and cross-platform high-performance deployment to help developers in the whole process with a faster and better way.

 #### PaddleDetection provides image processing capabilities such as object detection, instance segmentation, multi-object tracking, keypoint detection and etc.